 ***Travel from May to September for ideal conditions for exploration.

 The aurora borealis is widely viewed as one of the most spectacular natural occurrences known to man.
 But unless you hedge your bets, you may never see it.
 At the eco-friendly Blachford Lake Lodge, if you stay five days, the hotel promises a 99 percent chance you’ll see the Aurora, and their wake-up service will make sure you don’t miss it.
 That’s pretty close to a guarantee.
 Not to mention, you can view it from a hot tub.
 And if you’re worried about the cold (it can go as low as 31 degrees Fahrenheit), Blachford has winter gear you can rent.
 The best times to visit are from mid-August to mid-October and mid-December to mid-April.

 At the north end of the Bay of Fundy at Hopewell Cape sits Hopewell Rocks, the centerpiece to one of the most fascinating views of the ocean.
 Massive tides considered the highest in the world, send over 1 billion tons of water through the cape twice daily.
 Fascinating formations carved by the water’s force are affectionately known as the Flowerpot Rocks.
 Walk the beach at low tide, and stay to watch the water change to high tide.
-You’ll be amazed how fast the water comes in and how little of the rocks there’s left to see.
+You’ll be amazed how fast the water comes in and how little of the rocks there are left to see.
 If you’re not sure how to plan your visit, check out the tide chart on the attraction’s website.
 Visit from May to October for optimal conditions for exploration.

 Share your favorite great Canadian views in the comments below!